Zazcallabah/MtgHelper/README.md

 MtgHelper
 =========

-Can something please keep track of all those cards
+Can something please keep track of all those cards?

+The idea is to screenshot, isolate card name, ocr, track.